azuradara/neo-act-plugin/README.md

 ## Limitations

 - This is a POC - it works fine but it's missing support for a lot of features provided by ACT (e.g. blocks, buffs, debuffs, etc..).
-- The combat log does not include other players' crit damage if you have characters hidden (CTRL + F), so this plugin cannot parse it.
+- If you have characters hidden (CTRL+F, either partially or fully), the combat log does not specify if their damage is a crit or not, so their %CH will always be 0, but the damage itself will be parsed correctly.
 - Only supports EN.
 - Damage over time skills and damage from effects that have no explicit actor in the combat log will be attributed to an "Unknown" actor.
 - Zone names are not provided in the combat log, so all logs are combined into a single zone on ACT.